ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-test.md

     $ mbed dm init -d "<your company name.com>" --model-name "<product model identifier>"
     ```

-    This creates your private and public key pair and also initializes various `.c` files with these credentials, so that you can use Device Management Connect and (firmware) Update.
+    This creates your private and public key pair and also initializes various `.c` files with these credentials, so you can use Device Management Connect and (firmware) Update.

-1. Remove the `main.cpp` application from the project, or ensure that the content of the file is wrapped with `#ifndef MBED_TEST_MODE`.
+1. Remove the `main.cpp` application from the project, or ensure the content of the file is wrapped with `#ifndef MBED_TEST_MODE`.

 1. Compile the tests with the `MBED_TEST_MODE` compilation flag.